Singapore Personalised Employment Pass (PEP) Guide

 Personalised Employment Pass (PEP) Renewal

-There are no options for PEP renewal.
-In order to continue working after your 3 years with PEP, you can apply for an EP or try to apply for Singapore Permanent Residency.
-Any cancellation of your PEP can be done at any time but you may not be able to reapply for PEP after cancellation.
+You cannot renew the PEP.
+To continue working after your 3-year PEP expires, you can apply for an Employment Pass (EP) or try to apply for a Singapore Permanent Residency.
+You can cancel your PEP at any time, but once cancelled, you will not be able to reapply for the PEP.

 Difference between Personalised Employment Pass and Employment Pass

-Employment Pass (EP) is a pass directed at foreign professionals working in a managerial or executive position or in any specialised fields.
+The Employment Pass (EP) is for foreign professionals working in managerial or executive positions or specialized fields.

-Both the Employment Pass and Personalised Employment Pass share some similarities such as:
+Both the Employment Pass and the Personalised Employment Pass share similarities, including:

-• Dependents privileges (able to bring family members under Dependant’s Pass or Long-Term Visit Pass)
+• The ability to bring family members under the Dependant’s Pass or Long-Term Visit Pass.

-• Ability to travel in and out of Singapore without entry visas
+• The ability to travel in and out of Singapore without entry visas.

-• Ability to apply for Permanent Resident status under certain criteria.
+• The ability to apply for Permanent Resident status under certain criteria.

 Along with these common features, these 2 passes have some significant differences as well.
 The differences include: